-Even though Centre had requested that the Southern Association send representatives to visit Danville by April 1, 1924, by the time of the next meeting in December, 1924, no one had come and Centre was simply left in an uncertain state regarding its status.
-The only action taken had been a report which was published which indicated Centre's policy regarding paying its coach in the past had at least not been excessive.
+Even though Centre had requested that the Southern Association send representatives to visit Danville by April 1, 1924, by the time of the next meeting in December, 1924, no one had come and Centre was simply left in an uncertain state regarding its status of being accredited.
+At least, a report was published which indicated Centre's policy regarding paying its coach in the past had at least not been excessive.

 Dr. Allen at the Richmond meeting had said- "You accuse us of paying our coach, Charles B. Moran, an excessive salary.
 Let me give you some facts about that!"
 His comments were validated.

 While Centre didn't regain its accreditation at the Memphis meeting, it was found to be blameless regarding allegations against its athletic program and was allowed to continue operating as an approved college.

 In the fall of 1925, over a year and a half after it was requested, a visit to Centre's campus was finally made by Association members and it was determined that Centre's program was legitimate and on the up and up.